 - Try to relax with deep breathing or listen to music

 - Ask your PCP if you can insert the speculum yourself

 - Talk to your PCP throughout the procedure and immediately let them know if you are uncomfortable.

 Talk to your PCP about trying a lateral or dorsal position instead of using the stirrups (metal foot holds attached to the exam table)

 What does it feel like?

 The test itself is relatively short — usually only lasting a few minutes at the most.
 It shouldn’t hurt, but it can be slightly uncomfortable due to the nature of the procedure.
-Light cramping is a common feeling women report, though it doesn’t usually last long.
-Some women also experience light spotting in the hours following the test.
+Light cramping is a common feeling for people to report, though it doesn’t usually last long.
+Some individuals also experience light spotting in the hours following the test.
 No long-term pain is expected, and you can even plan on going back to work right after.

 What if I get abnormal results?